WHITE PAPER

 Introduction

-Co-pay coupons are an increasingly important way for drug manufacturers to help patients manage out-of-pocket prescription drugs costs.
+Copay coupons are an increasingly important way for drug manufacturers to help patients manage out-of-pocket prescription drugs costs.
 By using a coupon, a patient can access a medication prescribed by their doctor that might otherwise be unaffordable.
 A February 2022 report by the National Bureau of Economic Research (NBER) noted that coupons have “become nearly ubiquitous” for high-priced brand

 name drugs.
 This statement is supported by a Health Affairs analysis, which found that in 2009 copayment coupons were available for less than 100 brand name drugs.
 By 2015, that number had increased to more than 700 drugs, and in 2016, 20 percent of “brand prescriptions in commercial insurance plans were filled using some kind of copay assistance option.”

-According to a white paper by researchers at the University of Southern California’s Schaeffer Center for Health Policy & Economics,
+According to a white paper by researchers at the University of Southern California’s Schaeffer Center for Health Policy & Economics, this access is “particularly important given the high cost-sharing imposed on some drugs and increasing deductibles.”

 The net impact has been felt by patients across the country, who find themselves faced with increasingly high out-of-pocket costs.
 Research by IQVIA found patient out-of-pocket costs increased by $4 billion during 2021, reaching a record $79 billion.